tobe2098/JaipurEmulator/README.md

 # JaipurEmulator
-Emulates the game (both players can see each other's hands)
+Emulates the game in console and has an interface library to run the game in your custom program